 What we have learned: Endovascular aneurysm repair requires a large incision in your chest, true or false?
 The answer is false.
 This procedure uses two small incisions in the groin.

 The graft is put in place temporarily until another procedure can be done, true or false?
 The answer is false.
 The graft is permanent.

 Hybrid Aneurysm Repair

-For aneurysms that cannot be repaired through endovascular techniques alone, our vascular surgeons also offer hybrids repairs — featuring a combination of endovascular stenting and open repair.
-Often, hybrid procedures can be custom designed for the patient in an effort to decrease size of the incision and duration of the procedure in order to improve recovery and ensure the best possible outcome.
+Because there are aneurysms that cannot be repaired through endovascular techniques alone, our vascular surgeons also offer hybrids repairs — featuring a combination of endovascular stenting and open repair.
+Often, hybrid procedures can be custom designed for each patient in an effort to decrease the size of the incision and duration of the procedure, ultimately improving recovery and ensuring the best possible outcome.

 Aortic Diseases We Treat